 The Privacy Rule recognizes that the research community has legitimate needs to use, access, and disclose individually identifiable health information to carry out a wide range of health research protocols and projects.
 The Privacy Rule protects the privacy of such information when held by a covered entity but also provides ways in which researchers can access and use the information for research, subject to various conditions.

-The Privacy Rule allows access to protected health information for emergency preparedness planning and response under a number of circumstances.
+The Privacy Rule is carefully designed to protect the privacy of health information, while allowing important communications to occur.
+For example, the Rule permits the sharing of protected health information for emergency preparedness planning and response under a number of circumstances.